-Summer brings a seasonal abundance of delicious new foods.
-Marina Chaparro, MPH, RDN, LD, CDE, a spokesperson for the Academy of Nutrition and Dietetics, says summer is the perfect time to introduce new fresh fruits and vegetables to the entire family.
+Summer brings a seasonal abundance of delicious new foods and is the perfect time to introduce new fresh fruits and vegetables to the entire family.

 Try these four summer produce superstars.

-Berries such as strawberries, blueberries, raspberries and blackberries provide vitamin C and antioxidants that can give kids' immune systems and overall health a good boost.
+Berries such as strawberries, blueberries, raspberries and blackberries provide vitamin C and antioxidants that can support kids' immune systems and overall health.
 They're also a good source of fiber — with raspberries leading the way at 8 grams of fiber per 1-cup serving.

-Technically a fruit, tomatoes provide fiber, vitamins A and C, potassium, and other important vitamins and minerals.
-Available in a variety of colors and sizes, their naturally high water content makes tomatoes a hydrating choice for hot days.
+Technically a fruit, tomatoes provide fiber, vitamins A and C, potassium and other important vitamins and minerals.
+Available in a variety of colors and sizes, their naturally high water content makes tomatoes a hydrating choice.
 Slice tomatoes and serve with a little olive oil, basil, salt and pepper.
 Add them to sandwiches.
 Or, chop them up and toss them into salads and pasta dishes.
 Another fun idea: Have your kids help you make fresh salsa.

 Nothing says summer like a fresh slice of watermelon.
 This summer favorite is easy to eat and tastes great.
 With one of the highest water contents of any food, it's great for keeping kids hydrated on scorching days.
 It's also packed with vitamin C and lycopene.
 Watch out for seeds, which could be a potential choking hazard in young children.